Comparisons / AutoGen vs Rasa

 AutoGen vs Rasa: Which Agent Framework to Use?

-AutoGen autogen by microsoft models agents as conversableagents that chat with each other.
-Rasa rasa is an open-source framework for building conversational ai — chatbots and virtual assistants.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other.
+Rasa is an open-source framework for building conversational AI — chatbots and virtual assistants.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers